IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-datetime-picker.md

 `dateKind?: "date" | "time" | "datetime" = "datetime"`
     Whether the date is only a date, only a time, or contains significant date `and` time information.

-    If the component was bound with metadata using the `for` prop, this will default to the kind specified by :ref:`DateTypeAttribute`.
+    If the component was bound with metadata using the `for` prop, this will default to the kind specified by [[DateType]](/modeling/model-components/attributes/date-type.md).

 `dateFormat?: string`
     The format of the date that will be rendered in the component's text field, and the format that will be attempted first when parsing user input in the text field.